anmcarrow/autobooster/README.md

 automatically, in dependency of AVG load, enable and disable ["turbo" mode](https://www.intel.com/content/www/us/en/gaming/resources/turbo-boost.html) for Intel CPUs.

 AutoBooster is developed and designed only for Linux-based OSs.
 It is inspired by the [BoostChanger](https://github.com/nbebaw/boostchanger) and
-[Boos Manager](https://github.com/kubadlo/intel-turboproject) projects but aims to provide a simpler (because of KIS), and more portable experience.
+[Boost Manager](https://github.com/kubadlo/intel-turboproject) projects but aims to provide a simpler (because of KIS), and more portable experience.

 ## Features